Chai (symbol)

 Chai or Hai (חַי ḥay "living") is a symbol that figures prominently in modern Jewish culture; the Hebrew letters of the word are often used as a visual symbol.
+The gematria value of chai, 18, is also often used as a symbol with the same meaning.

 History

 According to The Jewish Daily Forward, its use as an amulet originates in 18th century Eastern Europe.
 Chai as a symbol goes back to medieval Spain.
 Letters as symbols in Jewish culture go back to the earliest Jewish roots, the Talmud states that the world was created from Hebrew letters which form verses of the Torah.
 In medieval Kabbalah, Chai is the lowest (closest to the physical plane) emanation of God.

 According to 16th century Greek rabbi Shlomo Hacohen Soloniki, in his commentary on the Zohar, Chai as a symbol has its linkage in the Kabbalah texts to God's attribute of 'Ratzon', or motivation, will, muse.
 A related number of Ratzon is 60, which is the minimum level of the Divine will.

 Two common Jewish names used since Talmudic times, are based on this symbol, Chaya feminine, Chayim masculine.